(Also Called 'Impotence')

-It is estimated that approximately one in 10 adult males will suffer from ED on a long-term basis.
+Approximately one in 10 adult males will suffer from ED on a long-term basis.

-Many men do experience the occasional failure to achieve erection, which can occur for a variety of reasons, such as drinking too much alcohol, stress, relationship problems, or from being extremely tired.
+Many men do experience occasional failure to achieve erection, which can occur for a variety of reasons, such as drinking too much alcohol, stress, relationship problems, or from being extremely tired.

 ED does not have to be a part of getting older.
-While it is true that some older men may need more stimulation, they should still need to be able to achieve an erection and enjoy intercourse.
+While it is true that some older men may need more stimulation, they should still be able to achieve an erection and enjoy intercourse.